AlexanderMoerseburg/BulkRNASeq/README.md

 This is an BulkRNASeq snakemake pipeline written by Sherine Awad.
 The pipeline uses BBmap, featurecounts, and egdeR to do analysis at genome level.
 It also uses Salmon, tximport, and egdeR to do analysis at transcripts level.
+The pipeline works for any genome or transcripts.
 More tools and more options are being added to the pipeline.

 ## Edit config file